"To have somebody you can lean on at the

 All carers are amateurs.
 You’re shocked at the same time as dealing with stuff.
-You lurch from one crisis to another so the fact of having a steady hand, to have somebody you can lean on (which is what SinglePoint was 24 hours a day, seven days a week) at the time it was needed, was such a huge relief.
+You lurch from one crisis to another so the fact of having a steady hand, to have somebody like Emma and SinglePoint 24 hours a day, 7 days a week, at the time it was needed, was such a huge relief.

 To contact the St Helena Fundraising team, please telephone 01206 931 468 or email email@example.com , Monday to Friday between 9.00am and 5.00pm.

 24 hour advice: SinglePoint 01206 890 360